deepnlp-cs599-usc/quac/FlowQA_Coreference/README.md

 * Feed the result from the coreference model to the FlowQA model
 * Feed the internal representation of each tokens in coreference model to the FlowQA model

-## Feed the result from the coreference model to the FlowQA model
+## Feed the result from the coreference model

+We use one hot encoding to represent the results from coreference model.
+Each token will be coresponding to a vector of which the length is the number of clusters.
+If a token belong to an ith cluster, the element ith in one hot vector will be 1.
+Here is the one hot encoding for above example.

+"young" [1, 1]
+"girl" [1, 1]
+"and" [0 ,1]
+"her" [1, 1]
+"dog" [1, 1]
+"What" [0, 0]
+"were" [0, 0]
+"they" [0, 1]
+"doing" [0, 0]

-## Feed the internal representation of each tokens in coreference model to the FlowQA model
+## Feed the internal representation

+We use the latent representation from the coreference model as an input of FlowQA model.
+To be precise, we use X* from the figure 3 of [this paper](https://arxiv.org/abs/1707.07045)